Monday, November 30, 2015

 Picture Day ID: KM985101Q0

-Picture Day is Thursday, October 1.
+is Thursday, October 1.
+Picture Day: Thursday, October 1

 Simplify Picture Day by ordering online at mylifetouch.com.
 No need to send cash or flyer back to school when you order online

-• See more options available online
+options available online

-• Use credit card or PayPal on our secure site
+card or PayPal on our secure site

 Pedidos en español disponibles por internet. ¡Encarga hoy en mylifetouch.com!